cloudflare/quiche/README.md

  $ cargo install cargo-ndk
 ```

-You can build quiche library using the following way.
+You can build the quiche library using the following procedure.
 Note that
 `--target` and `--android-platform` are mandatory.

 ```bash
  $ cargo ndk --target aarch64-linux-android --android-platform 21 -- build
 ```

-See [build_android_ndk19.sh] for more example.
+See [build_android_ndk19.sh] for more information.

-Note that building with NDK version 18 seems broken.
+Note that building with NDK version 18 appears to be broken.

 [cargo-ndk]: https://docs.rs/crate/cargo-ndk
 [build_android_ndk19.sh]: https://github.com/cloudflare/quiche/blob/master/tools/build_android_ndk19.sh